DataDog/datadog-agent/docs/agent/hash.md

 I've decided to stick with Murmur3 (and to not switch to xxhash64) for two reasons:

     - we already ship an implementation of murmur3 in the Agent
-    - the Go compiler doesn't behave the same while compiling with murmur3 & xxhash64, see below.
+    - the Go compiler doesn't behave the same while compiling with murmur3 & xxhash64; see below.

 ## 64 bits map keys and the Go runtime

-The whole purpose of [my PR](https://github.com/DataDog/datadog-agent/pull/5209) was to switch to 64 bits key in the maps of the samplers of the Agent?
+The whole purpose of [my PR](https://github.com/DataDog/datadog-agent/pull/5209) was to switch to 64 bits key in the maps of the samplers of the Agent.
 Why?
-Because the Go runtime use different methods while accessing a map with 64 bits integer keys than with other kind of keys.
+Because the Go runtime uses different methods while accessing a map with 64 bits integer keys than with other kind of keys.
 It does the same while assigning value to the map.
 See for instance
 [runtime.mapassign_fast64 or runtime.mapaccess2_fast64](https://golang.org/src/runtime/map_fast64.go).